 Outside of the UK, research on the impact of land use regulation on house prices has mainly focused on the US.
 A number of recent studies document that land use regulation reduces the housing supply price elasticity (e.g., Harter-Dreiman, 2004; Green et al., 2005; Quigley and Raphael, 2005; Saiz, 2010) whilst raising price levels (e.g., Glaeser and Gyourko, 2003; Glaeser et al., 2005a,b; Quigley and Raphael, 2005; Saks, 2008).
 Particularly relevant to our study, Saks (2008) shows that metro areas with few barriers to construction experience more residential construction and smaller increases in house prices in response to an increase in housing demand.
 Glaeser et al. (2005a,b) conjecture that tight land use controls may be largely to blame for the exorbitant rise in housing prices in parts of the US during the late 1990s and early 2000s.
-Glaeser et al. (2005a) uncover that the 'regulatory tax' exceeds 50 percent of condominium prices in places such as Manhattan or San Francisco but is negligible in places such as Pittsburgh or Houston.
+Glaeser et al. (2005b) uncover that the 'regulatory tax' exceeds 50 percent of condominium prices in places such as Manhattan or San Francisco but is negligible in places such as Pittsburgh or Houston.

 Glaeser and Ward (2009), however, do not find a significant impact of local land use regulation on house prices across local municipalities in the Greater Boston area.
 They argue that since this area constitutes of many nearby and rather similar towns, households would not accept a regulation-induced rise in prices in one place, because they could easily substitute it for another nearby place.
 As a consequence, in their sample, local constraints on housing supply may only have an impact on prices at the level of the Greater Boston area.
 The same argument should not apply, however, to studies that consider locations that are less close substitutes such as metro areas in the US or, arguably, LPAs in England.
-Several theoretical models have been proposed that assume heterogeneity in tastes for locations inducing imperfect substitutability between locations (Aura and Davidoff, 2008; Gyourko et al., forthcoming; Hilber and Robert-Nicoud, 2013).
+Several theoretical models have been proposed that assume heterogeneity in tastes for locations inducing imperfect substitutability between locations (Glaeser et al., 2005a; Aura and Davidoff, 2008;

+Gyourko et al., 2013; Hilber and Robert-Nicoud, 2013).
 In such models supply constraints may raise prices because they constrain the number of households so that the marginal household has a higher willingness to pay for residing in a particular place.
+We extend this literature by deriving a comparative static result on the impact of supply constraints on the response of local house prices to local earnings in this setting.

 A few studies suggest that physical supply constraints affect the supply price elasticity and that therefore demand shocks should have a stronger impact on house prices in places with more limited supply of developable land.
 Hilber and Mayer (2009) demonstrate that the more developed 50 percent of municipalities in Massachusetts (with comparably less open and developable land for new construction) have more inelastic supply of new housing and that in these places demand shocks are capitalised to a greater extent into house prices.
 (This finding also implies that the more and less developed places in Massachusetts are sufficiently imperfect substitutes to ensure a differential price response to demand shocks.)
-Saiz (2010) measures the amount of developable land based on the presence of water bodies and high elevation in the US, demonstrating that most metropolitan areas that are widely regarded as supply-inelastic are severely land-constrained by topography.
+Saiz (2010) measures the amount of developable land based on the presence of water bodies and steep-sloped terrain in the US, demonstrating that most metropolitan areas that are widely regarded as supply-inelastic are severely land-constrained by topography.